 Health care aides are essential workers who provide the assistance, support and care required to benefit those in need.
 Health care worker roles respected and required now more than ever before, and that doesn’t appear to be changing any time soon.

-Health care aides (HCAs) have received accreditation from post secondary institutions that gives them the knowledge and skills to work in hospitals, nursing homes, continuing care facilities, and the homes of their patients or clients.
+Health care aides (HCAs) have received accreditation, like a Health Care Aide Certificate, from post secondary institutions that gives them the knowledge and skills to work in hospitals, nursing homes, continuing care facilities, and the homes of their patients or clients.

 The role can be designated as a residential carer, mental health aide, home health aide, psychiatric aide, client care assistant, and nursing attendants.

 Although we may take health care aides for granted, they make important contributions to society and community health as a whole by keeping our most vulnerable members safe, comfortable and healthy.
 Here are 10 remarkable ways that health care aides help us:

 The patients and clients of health care aides may require the support of their caregiver to complete everyday tasks such as brushing their teeth, grooming, going to the bathroom and dressing.
 It is important to everyone as we age or find ourselves in a situation where we need daily assistance, that our pride and humility stay intact and we remain as independent as possible when it comes to personal care.
 Health care aides are aware of this and are there for us when we need them the most.

 An article by Aging Care talks about the importance of activities of daily living (ADLs) and how losing our ability to provide ourselves with our basic needs, as a result of a medical condition or general weakness, can severely affect our quality of life and can cause our health conditions to worsen.
 Health care aides are there for all of us in our time of need and help us to stay independent, comfortable, and even live longer.